dougnoel/sentinel.example/README.md

 git clone https://github.com/dougnoel/sentinel.example.git myproject

 ```
+To create a new page object, right-click on src/main/java and create a new package for your website in reverse order.
+E.G. for https://google.com use `com.google`

 ### 1.1.1 Mac Installation (5 - 20 minutes)
 You will need the following prerequisites installed: